 As my heart desires the springs of living water,

-So my soul desires to leave the prison of this dark body and see you in truth."✞
+So my soul longs to leave the prison of this dark body and see you in truth."✞

 Dr. Thomas Ken (1637-1711 AD), the former Anglican Bishop of Bath and Wells, adds a special Holy Trinity blessing of his own.

 "Blessing and honor, thanksgiving